 Understanding the procedure

-The procedure varies slightly depending on the laser technology used.
-However, it generally follows these steps:
+The procedure varies depending on the laser technology used, but generally involves the following steps:

-Two main types of lasers that are typically used in skin resurfacing:
+Two main categories of laser are used in skin resurfacing:

 - Ablative Lasers

-These lasers are more intensive, removing the outside layers of the skin and addressing deeper wrinkles, scars, skin laxity and other more significant skin imperfections.
-Recovery time is typically longer due to the more extensive nature of the treatment, but they yield greater results - Non-Ablative Lasers
+Ablative lasers remove the outer layers of the skin and are generally used to address deeper skin concerns including significant wrinkles, scarring, and skin laxity.
+Recovery time following ablative laser treatment is typically longer due to the more extensive nature of the treatment. - Non-Ablative Lasers

 It’s all about precision and the healing power of light.
 Let’s break down the science and the steps involved in this transformative process.